 DeKalb County Information at Nichols Library

-Nichols Library has several books on DeKalb County including information on cemeteries, schools, and church records.
+Nichols Library has several books on DeKalb County, including information on cemeteries, schools, and church records.
 A concise but detailed history of the county from its beginning is in the Heritage of DeKalb County, Alabama.
 The volume includes short family histories as well as an Indian [Cherokee] Census taken in 1835.
-Book includes an index.
+The book includes an index.
 The library has both volumes.

 Facebook Group: If you are on Facebook, see the DeKalb County, Alabama Genealogy group.
-This group is OPEN which means you do not need to JOIN to view its content.
-However, you will have to remember to check is and bookmark the link.
-Once you JOIN the group, any updates will be appear on your Facebook page. ~ posted September 11, 2013 11:06:19 AM.
+Once you JOIN the group, any updates will appear on your Facebook page.

 DeKalb County Page Maintainer: Position Open.